 Oregon Medical Board investigations and narcotic prescribing

-It is my recent experience that medical board investigations, no matter what the substance of the initial complaint, a physician’s prescribing practices will be scrutinized if there is any opportunity to do so.
+It is my recent experience that during medical board investigations, no matter what the nature of the initial complaint, a physician’s prescribing practices will be reviewed if there is any opportunity to do so.
 And why not?
 From the Oregon Medical Board’s perspective, there is a national opioid problem, and part of that problem resides in Oregon.
 As recently as July 6, 2017, this was the “good news” in Oregon:

 “Anne Schuchat, the CDC’s acting director, expressed tempered optimism about the first national decline in opioid prescriptions that the CDC has reported since the crisis began in the late 1990s.

 “She said the prescription rate is still triple the level it was in 1999 and four times as much as it is in some European countries.
 Even at the reduced prescribing rate, she said, enough opioids were ordered in 2015 to keep every American medicated round-the-clock for three weeks.

 “‘It looks a little bit better, but you really have to put that in context,’ Schuchat told the Washington Post.
 ‘We’re still seeing too many people get too much for too long.'”